dbierer/php-class-notes/apache-nov-2017.md

 * from Francois to All Participants: have cert and vhost first and multi instance and proxy after to me cert and vhost is something we do all the time so I think it should be first
 * from self: combine multi-instance w/ proxy course chapters
 * from self: add lab using separate config for each instance
-* from Christopher Young to All Participants: I would offer everyone one word of warning... apachectl configtest doesn't catch all SSL related errors that would stop your server from starting up You can have properly stuctured configuration but if your cert and key are messed up, it won't point it out
+* from Christopher to All Participants: I would offer everyone one word of warning... apachectl configtest doesn't catch all SSL related errors that would stop your server from starting up You can have properly stuctured configuration but if your cert and key are messed up, it won't point it out
+* from Francois to All Participants: one think I trully did not get is the "Copy and Paste the user-cli.crt output" and "Paste Into user-cli.crt on the Client" what is the client? is it if you have multiple servers?
+* from Francois to All Participants: I just redid the entire lab this morning and I still get "SSL error:unable to get local issuer certificate"
+* from Maroun to All Participants: the private use to be pem and the public key crt
+* from Francois to All Participants: ProxyPassMatch ^/(.*\.php(/.*)?)$ fcgi://127.0.0.1:9000/var/www/$1
+* from Todd to All Participants: Setting up a PHP server with RP is easier to digest.
+Java/Tomcat just adds complication and causes things to get fuzzy

 ## EXAMPLES
 * Created user `apache` using this command: `useradd apache`